-Applicationto calculate the consolidated group Solvency Capital Requirement using an internal model
+Application to calculate the consolidated group Solvency Capital Requirement using an internal model

 1. The application to calculate the consolidated group Solvency Capital Requirement using an internal model, in accordance with Article 230(2) of Directive 2009/138/EC, shall be submitted to the group supervisor in writing in one of the official languages of the group supervisor's Member State, or in a language for which the group supervisor has given prior approval.